-We are highly dependent on the services of our Chairman and Chief Executive Officer, Dr. Russell H. Ellison, our President and Chief Operating Officer, Derek Small, our Chief Medical Officer and Vice President of Research and Development, Dr. Uri Lopatin, our Chief Scientific Officer, Dr. Lee D. Arnold, and our Chief Financial Officer, David J. Barrett.
-Our employment agreements with Dr. Ellison, Mr. Small, Dr. Lopatin, Dr. Arnold and Mr. Barrett do not ensure their retention.
+We are highly dependent on the services of our Chief Executive Officer and President, Derek Small, our Chief Medical Officer and Vice President of Research and Development, Dr. Uri Lopatin, our Chief Scientific Officer, Dr. Lee D. Arnold, and our Chief Financial Officer and Chief Operating Officer, David J. Barrett.
+Our employment agreements with Mr. Small, Dr. Lopatin, Dr. Arnold and Mr. Barrett do not ensure their retention.
 This is also true for our other management team members, both present and future.